libbitcoin/libbitcoin-network/README.md

 - [libbitcoin/libbitcoin](https://github.com/libbitcoin/libbitcoin)
 - [libbitcoin/libbitcoin-network](https://github.com/libbitcoin/libbitcoin-network)

-The script builds from the head of their `version3` branches.
+The script builds from the head of their `master` branches.
 The `master` branch is a staging area for changes.
-The version branches are considered release quality.
+The version branches are considered release quality, although this repository is not yet released as such (pending `version3`).

 #### Build Options